isomerpages/nlb-learning/_sustainability/Adults & Seniors/Learning Pathways.md

     <tbody>
       <tr>
         <td style="width: 20%;"><a href="/sustainability/adults-seniors/content" target="_blank"><b>The Forests and Plants Playlist</b></a></td>
-        <td style="width: 40%;">Satisfy your curiosity about forests and plants and go on an adventure into forests in Singapore to discover treasures within in this playlist!</td>
+        <td style="width: 40%;">In this playlist, satisfy your curiosity about forests and plants and go on an adventure into forests in Singapore to discover  treasure within t.!</td>
         <td style="width: 20%;"> </td>
         <td style="width: 20%;"> </td>
       </tr>
       <tr>
-				<td><a href="/sustainability/adults-seniors/content"><b>The Green Technology Learning Package</b></a></td>
+				<td><a href="/sustainability/adults-seniors/content"><b>Nature as Healer Learning Package</b></a></td>
-        <td>Learn more about current motivations and designs in green technology from our recommended resources.</td>
+        <td>Nature has the power to captivate, uplift, heal and restore.
+Perhaps more so now than ever, in these tumultuous times, we need to understand and connect to the therapeutic effects of nature.
+In this learning package, you will get to know more about the wonders of nature especially through forests and plants and its impact on our well-being and health.
+Hopefully, you will be inspired t.</td>
         <td></td>
         <td></td>
 </tr>